scuzzydude/asimov/asimov.md

 A sapien known as the Wise One was swept out to sea.
 He was strong and long of limb.
 For days, he rescued sapien and damon survivors from the ocean.
 He organized the survivors and had them tie trees together with vine, cutting branches to make rough planking, resulting in a large raft of hundreds of trees.

 The raft was tossed about the tortuous sea for weeks.
 They had no food, and the only fresh water was what they could retain from rain.
 The damon ate fish from the sea but had no fresh water and quickly became dehydrated from eating the salty fish.
-Damon by the dozen would weakly climb aboard the raft and pass out in a stunned state, begging for help from the equally parsed sapiens.
+Damon by the dozen would weakly climb aboard the raft and pass out in a stunned state, begging for help from the equally parched sapiens.
 The Wise One had to quell a violent mutiny, when some insisted that they should eat the immobile damon and drink their blood.

 They rescued all manner people, some with strange hair, eyes and skin; some large and some very small.
 The Wise One welcomed all lost people, sapien or damon, onto the raft.